 What happened to Laika

-Laika was an early entrant in GRC automation for SOC 2, founded in New York and operating as a platform-only vendor through the late 2010s and early 2020s alongside Vanta, Drata, and Secureframe.
-The platform supported automated evidence collection, control library mapping, policy templates, and Trust Posture dashboards in roughly the same shape as the rest of the category.
-In 2023, Laika merged with Pivot Point Security (a long-established information security audit and consulting firm) to form Thoropass.
-The merger was structured to combine Laika's GRC platform technology with Pivot Point Security's owned audit firm capability, creating the only major SOC 2 vendor that owns both the platform and the audit team in-house.
-The Laika brand was retired and existing customers were transitioned to Thoropass branding and contracts.
-Industry coverage of the merger is available in the original 2023 announcement and on the Thoropass site at thoropass.com.
+Laika was an early entrant in GRC automation for SOC 2, founded in New York in 2019 and operating alongside Vanta, Drata, and Secureframe.
+The platform supported automated evidence collection, control library mapping, policy templates, and compliance dashboards in roughly the same shape as the rest of the category, with one structural difference: the company operated its own licensed CPA entity (Laika Compliance, LLC) so audits could be delivered in-house rather than through partnered audit firms.
+In March 2023, Laika announced a rebrand to Thoropass.
+The company stated at the time that it was the same product and service under a new name and visual identity; the legal entity remains Laika Compliance, LLC, now doing business as Thoropass Assurance for the audit arm.
+The Laika brand was retired and existing customers were transitioned to Thoropass branding.
+The rebrand announcement and the contemporary positioning are on the Thoropass site at thoropass.com.

 What changed in the pricing model

-The buyer-side implication is that the auditor flexibility that defined the platform-only Laika model (you could switch audit firms without leaving the platform) is no longer present in Thoropass.
-The audit team is part of the same vendor, and switching auditors requires leaving Thoropass entirely.
+The buyer-side implication of the bundled model is auditor lock-in: unlike with Vanta, Drata, or Secureframe (platform-only vendors where the audit firm is a separate contract you can switch), the Thoropass audit team is part of the same vendor, and switching auditors requires leaving Thoropass entirely.
 This is the largest operational risk with the contemporary Thoropass model and is described in detail on the Thoropass cost page.

 For existing Laika customers

 Existing Laika customers transitioned to Thoropass continue to receive support and pricing continuity through the existing contract term.
-The platform technology underlying Thoropass is largely the same Laika platform with Pivot Point Security audit team integration layered on top.
-The user interface and workflow are largely continuous; the primary difference is that the audit firm relationship is now part of the same vendor rather than a separately contracted partner.
+The platform technology underlying Thoropass is the same Laika platform under the new brand, and the user interface and workflow are continuous.
+The audit relationship also carries over: the in-house CPA arm that delivered Laika audits now operates as Thoropass Assurance.

 The decision point for existing Laika customers is the renewal cycle.
 At renewal, Thoropass typically presents a multi-year quote that locks in the bundled-audit model at the contemporary pricing.
 Compare that quote against the alternatives: Vanta plus a separately contracted CPA firm, Drata plus a separately contracted CPA firm, or Sprinto plus a boutique CPA firm.
 For buyers who value vendor simplification and the workflow integration of the bundled-audit model, staying with Thoropass usually makes sense.
 For buyers who value auditor flexibility (e.g. wanting to move to a Big 4 firm at Series C as part of IPO preparation), migrating to a platform-only alternative is usually the right call.